Skatox/jquery-categories-list/readme.txt

  1. Simple layout configuration
  1. Shortcode support  *[JsCategoriesList]*
  1. Translated to Spanish, Italian Russian, Slovak, Czech.
+ 1. Compatible with most JS cache and minify plugins.
  1. And more to come...

 == Installation ==